chrmey/SPRECLib/readme.md

     .getSprecCode();
 ```

 You can pass null values instead of an option.
-This will lead to the code for that part to be replaced by "?" in the full code of that sample.
+This will lead to the code for that part to be replaced by "?" in the full code of that sample."?" is the default replacement.
+You can configure the replacement by changing it in the config.properties.

 Calling ```.getSprecCode()``` will return a FluidSprecCode / SolidSprecCode object.
 To get the full SPREC code use: